 The following is something a little more interesting - a verse I wrote in September 2018, in the village to which my partner and I are moving next year.
 Perhaps they convey something of the cool breakfast time outside in the fresh air, a little protection remaining from shadow against the rapidly approaching edge of the fierce Andalucian sun.
 And if you're interested, below that I've included the 'spare material' I decided not to include.
 Perhaps I'll use it properly in the future.

-Daggers of Sun poke holes in frosty haze.
+Daggers of Sun poke holes through frosty haze.

 Sharp sheets of early light slice through fleeing shadows.

-Coffee carried out, breathing on a cool terrace.
+Coffee cup cooling, breathing on a cool terrace.

 Hard edges retreat.